November 14, 2022, 4:33 pm | Read time: 16 minutes

 What Makes a Good Digital Camera?

 With the variety of digital cameras available, finding the right model is not easy.
-Many people therefore use the number of pixels with which the camera resolves photos as the first reference value for a good camera.
-The more individual pixels, the sharper the image—or is it?
+Many people therefore use the number of pixels with which the camera resolves photos as the first reference point for a good camera.
+The more individual pixels, the sharper the image–or is it?

-Also read: From Aperture to Megapixels—The Most Important Features of a Smartphone Camera Explained
+Also read: From Aperture to Megapixels–the Most Important Features of a Smartphone Camera Explained

 Which Digital Camera is Suitable for Which Purpose?